OpenTTD/OpenTTD/readme.txt

 resides, simply have your config file in that location.
 But if you remove this config file, savegames will still be in this directory (see notes in section 4.2)

+OpenTTD comes without AIs, so if you want to play with AIs you have to download them.
+The easiest way is via the "Check Online Content" button in the main menu.
+You can select some AIs that you think are compatible with your playing style.
+Another way is manually downloading the AIs from the forum although then you need to make sure that you install all the required AI libraries too; they get automatically selected (and downloaded) if you get the AIs via the "Check Online Content".
+If you do not have an AI but have configured OpenTTD to start an AI a message will be shown that the 'dummy' AI has been started.

 4.1) (Required) 3rd party files:
 ---- ---------------------------